 Reverse engineering undocumented APIs

 Not all APIs are properly documented.
-Some are private with no publicly available information on their internals.
+Some APIs are private with no publicly available information on their internals.
 Such APIs are primarily intended to be used by in-house developers working on proprietary software.
 Others might be public but have incomplete documentation due to the continuity of the project, poor development practices, or frequent changes in development teams.

 The problem is that when you integrate an undocumented API into your software, thereโs a high risk of facing compatibility issues, compromising the solutionโs performance, and even introducing new security flaws.
 Thatโs why before working with a private or undocumented API, you might need to first reverse engineer and analyze it.
+We’ve also mentioned this in our article on how to use LLDB to reverse engineer undocumented macOS functions.

 Note: Make sure to check the terms of service before reverse engineering a private API that isnโt yours to avoid any legal issues.
 Also, remember that unlike open or public APIs, private APIs can be changed without any prior notice, so using another companyโs private API in your own project should be a last resort.